 White House reacts to Macron's claim France 'convinced' Trump to keep US troops in Syria

-The White House reacted Sunday night to France's claim that it “convinced” President Trump to maintain the U.S. military presence in Syria, days after the two allies took part in airstrikes against the Assad regime.
+The White House reacted Sunday night to France’s claim that it “convinced” President Donald Trump to maintain the U.S. military presence in Syria, shortly after the two allies took part in airstrikes against the Assad regime.

 “Ten days ago, President Trump wanted to withdraw from Syria.
 We convinced him to remain,” French President Emmanuel Macron said live on French television BFM and online investigative site Mediapart.